Reproducible-Science-Curriculum/publication-RR-Jupyter/Publication.md

 When you publish your data, consider the following.
 1. Understand the origins of the data and evaluate whether the dataset may be made publicly available.
-    * Does it contain sensitive information (such as ePHI) that cannot be released to the public?
+* Does it contain sensitive information (such as electronic [Protected Health Informtion](https://en.wikipedia.org/wiki/Protected_health_information) (ePHI)) that cannot be released to the public?
 Can you separate sensitive from non-sensitite and only public the latter?
 Is there a summarized form that can be published and that would still allow reproducing the results of the papper?
     * Were some of the data obtained under a Data Use Agreement, and which permissions does the DUA afford for publication.
     * Does someone other than you own copyright in some of the data?
 2. Aim to improve legal clarity rather than murkying it.